Identification of Hip and Knee Joint Impedance During the Swing Phase of Walking: Introduction

 \section{Introduction}

-Various robotic gait trainers and assistive devices have been developed to overcome neurological disorders affecting walking ability \cite{Esquenazi2017,Morone2017,Meuleman2015}.
+\IEEEPARstart {V}{arious} robotic gait trainers and assistive devices have been developed to overcome neurological disorders affecting walking ability \cite{Esquenazi2017,Morone2017,Meuleman2015}.
 Humans can walk in various challenging environments and continuously adjust joint impedance.
 Neurological disorders, e.g. stroke or spinal cord injury, can affect joint impedance and walking ability, due to symptoms like spasticity and hypertonia \cite{Dietz2007,Roy2011,Lee2011a}.
-Consequently, a detailed understanding of joint impedance during walking, in both people with and without neurological disorders, can improve the design and control of robotic gait trainers and assistive devices \cite{Shorter2019,Rouse2014,Maggioni2016}.
+Consequently, a detailed understanding of joint impedance during walking, in people with and without neurological disorders, can improve the design and control of robotic gait trainers and assistive devices \cite{Rouse2014,Maggioni2016}.
 Further, joint impedance assessment in people with neurological disorders can help improve training protocols and clinical decision making \cite{Maggioni2016}.

-Joint impedance is estimated by measuring the response to mechanical perturbations applied to the joint by robotic devices and is often expressed in terms of joint inertia, damping and stiffness \cite{Rouse2014,Lee2015,Shorter2019,Huang2020,Koopman2016,Ludvig2017,Zhang1997,Kearney1990}.
-Identification of hip, knee and ankle joint impedance has previously been performed under static conditions, e.g. standing or seated.
-These experiments showed that joint impedance depends on various factors, including joint angles, joint velocities and muscle activity \cite{Koopman2016,Ludvig2017,Zhang1997,Huang2020,Weiss1986a,Gottlieb1978,Tai1999,Weiss1986}.
-The results imply that joint impedance must vary during movement.
-Indeed, for the ankle, a time-varying modulation of joint impedance during walking has been reported \cite{Rouse2014,Lee2015,Shorter2019}.
+Joint impedance is estimated by measuring the response to mechanical perturbations applied to the joint by robotic devices and is often expressed in terms of joint inertia, damping and stiffness \cite{Rouse2014,Lee2015,Huang2020,Koopman2016,Ludvig2017,Zhang1997,Kearney1990}.
+Joint impedance has been extensively studied and is known to vary with muscle contraction \cite{Hunter1982}, joint position \cite{Weiss1986}, rotation amplitude evoked by the perturbation \cite{Kearney1982} and the velocity (duration) of the applied perturbation.
+These results imply that joint impedance must vary during movement.
+Indeed, for the ankle, a time-varying modulation of joint impedance during walking has been reported \cite{Rouse2014,Lee2015}.